NullArray/Archivist/Beta/README.md

 These files are in active development.

 The `binary_to_hex.py` file is here because it will potentially be incorperated into the way the keylogger is going to be deployed.
-If you go to `exploits/AV-Evasion` in this repo there will be a C file there the contents of which look a little like below.
+If you go to the `exploits/AV-Evasion` directory in this repo there will be a C file there the contents of which look a little like those  below.

 ```
 #include <Windows.h>